If you aren’t sure how to optimise your website content for SEO and rank better in Google, I have some basic tips to get you started.

 Below I cover some of the basic steps you can take to optimise your website.
 Follow these simple steps to help your website rank better and get more organic traffic.
 Read on to find out exactly how.

 Just to be clear, here I am talking about on-page optimisation.
 This is often overshadowed by off-page factors.
 By getting on-page SEO right, you’re putting down a good foundation to build upon with other optimisation activities.
 Google uses the on-page content in order to work out what the page is about, It analyses each page and works through the following elements within it.
-Google then decides where it ranks your page in its search results in accordance with the pages relevance to the search term used.
+Google then decides where it ranks your page in its search results in accordance with the relevance of the page to the search term used.

 Let’s look at which parts of the page you need to pay extra attention too.